Policies that outline what is and isn't allowed on our apps.

 Imagery of animals

-Any imagery of animals, still living or going from live to dead, – depicting dismemberment, visible innards, burning or charring, or being boiled alive.
+Any imagery of animals, living or dead, – depicting dismemberment, visible innards, burning or charring, or being boiled alive.

 Imagery of people